 The IRS defines these privileges as:

-- Free or discounted admissions to the charitable organization’s facilities or events.
+- Free or discounted admission to the charitable organization’s facilities or events

-4: The amount of money or a description (but not the value) of the item(s) donated.
-The donor, not the nonprofit, is responsible for assigning a cash value of donated items or in-kind contributions.
+- The amount of money or a description (but not the value) of the item(s) donated.

 - If no goods or services were given to the donor in return for the contribution, the nonprofit must say so.

-7: A disclosure, if necessary.
-These vary from state to state, so double check to make sure you’re including the required disclosure statements for all states that your donors are contributing from.
+- A disclosure, if necessary.
+These vary from state to state, so make sure you’re including the required disclosure statements for all states that your donors are contributing from.

 There are a few more things you should probably know about donation receipts.
-Click on the section you’re interested in for more information.
+Some frequently asked questions are:

 Many donors enjoy the ease of giving to an organization straight from their paycheck.

-If this is the case, donors can use the following documentation as a donation receipt:
+If this is the case, your donors can use the following documentation as a donation receipt:

 - A pay stub, W-2, Wage & Tax Statement, or other employer document that delineates the withheld amount.